Clutter Holding You Hostage ?

 Down-sizing is tough.
 That’s where visualizing your perfect space is so useful.
 Once you have an image of how you want to live and how you want your space to look like and function you are able to let go of the clutter that is holding you back.

-Do you love what you have?
+Do you truly love what you own?

 William Morris, one of the founders of the Arts and Crafts movement is famously re-quoted as saying “Have nothing in your house that you do not know to be useful, or believe to be beautiful.”
 That’s a great sentiment but how can we incorporate that into our lives?